-Always a nice gift for an artist or anyone who likes to draw or journal.
+A beautiful, quality sketchbook is always a nice gift for an artist or anyone who likes to draw or journal.

 A personalized sketchbook would also be a great gift idea for the artist.

-9. Tripod and Camera
+9. Camera and Tripod

 If you are looking for a more expensive gift for the artist in your life or even for yourself, a good DSLR camera and tripod is a great idea.